dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

 Dynamsoft Capture Vision provides a build-in camera module for you to capture and display the video stream.
 The following two classes are used when initializing the camera module:

-- [`DCVCameraEnhancer`](../api-reference/camera-enhancer.md): The class that provides camera controlling APIs.
+- <a href="https://www.dynamsoft.com/capture-vision/docs/programming/cordova/api-reference/camera-enhancer.html" target="_blank">DCVCameraEnhancer</a>: The class that provides camera controlling APIs.
 Please visit the link to learn more.
-- [`DCVCameraView`](../api-reference/camera-view.md): The camera view that will display the video stream and other UI elements.
+- <a href="https://www.dynamsoft.com/capture-vision/docs/programming/cordova/api-reference/camera-view.html" target="_blank">DCVCameraView</a>: The camera view class is responsible for displaying the video stream and other UI elements.
 Please visit the link to learn more.

 1. Find the **www/index.html** file in your project.
 Replace the original content with the following code: